Nolan Gorman Player Props: Cardinals vs. Diamondbacks

 Nolan Gorman At The Plate

-- He ranks 107th in batting average, 84th in on base percentage, and 28th in slugging among qualifying hitters in MLB.
+- Among the qualifying batters in baseball, he ranks 114th in batting average, 91st in on-base percentage, and 35th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.